-This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), and Brasfield & Gorrie, LLC (Brasfield & Gorrie Team).
-The Georgia Institute of Technology On-site Safety and Health Consultation Program (Georgia Tech) will also serve as a stakeholder to this Partnership.
+This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), and MEJA Construction Inc (MEJA).
+The Georgia Institute of Technology On-site Safety and Health Consultation Program (Georgia Tech) will also serve as a stakeholder in this Partnership.
 Georgia Tech will support the Partnership for benefit of the small employers engaged as subcontractors on the jobsite.
-To facilitate the goal of reducing occupational related fatalities and serious injuries within the construction industry, OSHA and the Brasfield & Gorrie Team will implement an agreement (Agreement) under the OSHA Strategic Partnership Program (OSPP).
+This Partnership will cover the construction of the new Science, Technology, Engineering and Mathematic (STEM) high school and the Stockbridge Elementary gymnasium (the Project).
+To reduce occupational-related fatalities and serious injuries within the construction industry, OSHA and MEJA will implement an agreement (Agreement) under the OSHA Strategic Partnership Program (OSPP).
 The common objectives and goals of the Partnership will include the following:

-- A. Reduction in injuries and illnesses. - B. Increased safety and health training. - C. Reduction in the overexposure of workers to health and safety hazards; and - D. Increased numbers of employers with comprehensive safety and health management systems.
+- A. Reduction in injuries and illnesses. - B. Increased safety and health training. - C. Reduction in the overexposure of workers to health and safety hazards. - D. Increased numbers of employers with comprehensive safety and health management systems.